sanketdave88/covid19-dashboard/README.md

 Data from COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University

-Visualisations using Seaborn, Matplotlib, Plotly Webapp using Voila library
+Visualisations using Seaborn, Matplotlib, Plotly and folium